GeekGamerJourno/natural-closet-master/_products/paris-top.md

 Slightly longer at the back for a slender side profile.

-With interesting side seams.
+With interesting side details.

-Goes back perfectly with our basic straight leg pant.
+Team it perfectly with our basic straight leg pant.

 &nbsp;

 **Please Note:**

-Paris Top can be custom made just for you.
+Mia Top can be custom made just for you.

 Choose from our range of current fabrics.